 Plattner is not only finances the HPI, he has also made a personal commitment as head of the “Enterprise Platform and Integration Concepts” research and teaching department.
 His initiative has facilitated a number of groundbreaking innovations.
-The most recent example is HPI’s research into in-memory data management (a project Plattner personally oversaw) that led to the creation of HANA, a product of the SAP software corporation.
+One of the most significant examples is HPI’s research into in-memory data management (a project Plattner personally oversaw) that led to the creation of HANA, a product of the SAP software corporation.
 In 2012, this technology received both the German Innovation Award and the Berlin-Brandenburg Innovation Award.

 The promotion of future-oriented research, innovation and entrepreneurship is particularly important to HPI’s dedicated patron and founder.
 The HPI Research School was founded in 2005.
 This interdisciplinary doctoral program now has “branches” at the University of Cape Town in South Africa, at the Technion in Israel, and at Nanjing University in China.
 This was followed in 2010 by the establishment of the top-level research facility HPI Future SOC Lab.
 It provides scientists and researchers from all over the world with an infrastructure of the latest hardware and software for research purposes at no cost.

 In 2007, Plattner expanded the HPI with the addition of the HPI School of Design Thinking.
 This is where students in advanced stages of their studies can learn to develop innovative products and services within multidisciplinary teams.
 In the meantime, there is also a joint Design Thinking research program with leading U.S. university Stanford; in 2005, Plattner donated funding for the establishment of a Hasso Plattner Institute of Design Thinking there.
 For his engagement in the area of Design Thinking, Plattner received the German Design Award in 2016.

 Also in 2005, Plattner increased his involvement in Potsdam by financing a business incubator and venture capital fund (Hasso Plattner Ventures, www.hp-ventures.com) to support young entrepreneurs in the IT sector.

 In 2012, Plattner launched another educational innovation at HPI in Potsdam – a novel kind of social learning network.
 Via the online learning platform www.openhpi.de anyone in the world can participate in open, free-of-charge courses in information technology at HPI.
 In the meantime, approximately 400,000 enrollments have been registered at openHPI from 150,000 users and 180 countries.
 More than 40,000 certificates have also already been issued to successful learners.